 Pathogenesis.
 An ischemic stroke results when cerebral blood flow to an area of the brain is interrupted.
 Ischemia produces impaired energy metabolism and depolarization of cells that leads to an accumulation of calcium ions in the intracellular space, elevated lactate levels, acidosis, and production of free radicals.
 If the disruption is severe enough, cell death occurs.
 Activation of the N-methyl-D-aspartate receptor by an increase in glutamate leads to a cascade of chemical reactions that ultimately leads to cell death (“theory of excitotoxicity”).
 Modulators of this receptor include polyamines, glycine, magnesium, zinc, and phencyclidine.
 Magnesium delivered during ambulance transfer is under active investigation as a neuroprotective agent (Saver et al 2004).
+However, magnesium delivered in the first hour after stroke fails to improve outcome (Saver et al 2015b).
 Normal adult brain cerebral blood flow is 50 to 60 mL/100g/minute.
 When cerebral blood flow falls below 18 mL/100g/minute in baboons, sensory evoked potentials disappear (Symon 1980).
 In the same experiment, when cerebral blood flow fell below 12 mL/100g/minute, infarction occurred.
 Therefore, cerebral blood flow between 10 and 20 mL/100g/minute is considered consistent with ischemic penumbra.
 Cerebral blood flow below 10 mL/100g/minute is considered compatible with infarction.
 These delineations are not absolute because time is also a factor in the fate of tissue.
 Cerebral blood flows of 5 mL/100g/minute result in infarction within 30 minutes, whereas those between 5 and 15 mL/100g/minute result in infarction after 1 to 3 hours (Marcoux et al 1982).

 Gross pathology.
 The pathological characteristics of ischemic stroke are dependent on the mechanism of the stroke, the size of the obstructed artery, and the availability of collateral blood flow.
 There may be advanced changes of atherosclerosis visible within arteries.
 The surface of the brain in the area of infarction appears pale.
 With ischemia due to hypotension or hemodynamic changes, the arterial border zones may be involved.
 A wedge-shaped area of infarction in the center of an arterial territory may result if there is occlusion of a main artery in the presence of collateral blood flow.
 In the absence of collateral blood flow, the entire territory supplied by an artery may be infarcted.
 With occlusion of a major artery, such as the internal carotid artery, there may be a multilobar infarction with surrounding edema.
 There may be flattening of the gyri and obliteration of the sulci with cerebral edema.
 A lacunar infarction in subcortical regions or the brainstem may be barely visible, with a size of 1.5 cm or less.
 Emboli to the brain tend to lodge at the junction between the cerebral cortex and the white matter.
 There may be early reperfusion of the infarct when the clot lyses, leading to hemorrhagic transformation.
 Over time the necrotic tissue is absorbed (leaving a cystic cavity) and is surrounded by a glial scar.